Console. Django Console and manage.py options

 Specify a directory to be used by the running console.
 When this field is left blank, the project directory will be used.

-If the desired interpreter is missing in the drop-down list, click this link to open the Project Interpreters page, and configure an interpreter or virtual environment, as described in the section Configuring Python SDK.
+If the desired interpreter is missing in the list, click this link to open the Project Interpreters page, and configure an interpreter or virtual environment, as described in the section Configuring Python SDK.

 Add content roots to PYTHONPATH